CerbyFi

 How to use it

 • 1Open a portfolio that has at least 2 holdings with scores.
+For best results, make sure each holding has been individually analyzed (so its full category breakdown is available).

-The algorithm — plain English
+The algorithm — category complementarity

-Optimizer rules
+Optimizer constraints

 RuleValueWhy